robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Her eyes went even darker.
 "I didn't make much of it at the time."

-"I don't know how to be," I repeated with a frown.
+"I don't know how to be," I repeated.

-Celeste nodded her head slowly.
-She put her elbows on the table and her chin in her fists.
+Celeste put her elbows on the table and her chin in her fists.

 "I just told her to pretend she was explaining a seam, Lauren."
 She gave a quick puff.
 "She was wearing her new jumper and a different lippie.
 I figured she was nervous about sending signals she wasn't ready to transmit."

 "Perhaps."

-Celeste sat back.
-She rubbed the back of one hand with her fingers.
+Celeste sat back and rubbed the back of one hand with her fingers.

 "Yeah, I don't think so either.
 It's not the way she thinks."